basarat/demo-typestyle/08-cssRaw/script.md

 `);
 ```

+* Note that raw CSS is pure CSS by its very nature global.
+* In our example the class name `red` is global css class.

-We can show that this css is loaded by applying this className to the div that we are rendering.
+* We can show that this css is being loaded by simply applying this className to the div that we are rendering.

 ```js
 ReactDOM.render(